scalar-labs/scalardb-benchmarks/docs/README.md

       storage = "cassandra"
       #config_file = "/path/to/scalardb.properties"
       ```
     - You can define static parameters to pass to modules in the file.
-For details, see example configuration files such as `tpcc-benchmark-config.toml` and available parameters in [the following section](#common-parameters).
+For details, see the sample configuration files below and available parameters in [the following section](#common-parameters).
+      - TPC-C: `tpcc-benchmark-config.toml`
+      - YCSB: `ycsb-benchmark-config.toml`
+      - Multi-storage YCSB: `ycsb-multi-storage-benchmark-config.toml`
 2. Run a benchmark
    ```
    ${kelpie}/bin/kelpie --config your_config.toml